 From: Chris Lang

 Please consider your response to be on-the-record.
+Please note that my deadline for the article is Friday 20 October.
+I would be grateful if you could reply before that date.
 Thank you for your time and I look forward to hearing from you.

 To: Chris Lang